VerticalRelevance/Performance-Testing-Blueprint/README.md

 ### How can I organize my tests?
 There are many ways to organize your tests.
 Here, we have a folder dedicated to locustfiles.
 These are the files that are passed into the CLI directly to start the tests.
 Libraries are separated into folders depending on their functionality: components, controls, etc.

-### I want to set up a distributed performance testing system using Locust.
-How do I do this?
-Have a look at the templates (IaC) and scripts folders.
-These folders do the things necessary to set up and run a distributed performance testing system.

 ### What are the tests in these examples running against?
 These tests run against something called the Gatling demo store.
 It is a public target set up by Gatling for this kind of thing